jeffpooley/sdk/docgen/doc-snippets/querying.md

 The `getMany` methods allow you to search for models.
 It returns an array of models.

-You can filter models in the following ways
+You can filter models in the following ways:

 ##### Pagination